Routinization, within-occupation task changes and long-run employment dynamics

 Research Policy, Volume 52, Issue 1, January 2023, 104658

-The present study adds to the literature on routinization and employment by capturing within occupation task changes over the period 1980-2010.
-The main contributions are the measurement of such changes and the combination of two data sources on occupational task content for the United States: the Dictionary of Occupational Titles and the Occupational Information Network.
-We show that within-occupation reorientation away from routine tasks: i) accounts for 1/3 of the decline in routine-task use; ii) accelerates in the 1990s, decelerates in the 2000s but with significant convergence across occupations; iii) allows workers to escape the employment and wage decline, conditional on the initial level of routine-task intensity.
+The present study adds to the literature on routinization and employment by capturing within-occupation task changes over the period 1980–2010.
+The main contributions are the measurement of such changes and the combination of two data sources on occupational task content for the United States: the Dictionary of Occupational Titles (DOT) and the Occupational Information Network (O*NET).
+We show that within-occupation reorientation away from routine tasks: i) accounts for 1/3 of the decline in routine-task use; ii) accelerated in the 1990s, decelerated in the 2000s but with significant convergence across occupations; and iii) allowed workers to escape the employment and wage decline, conditional on the initial level of routine-task intensity.
 The latter finding suggests that task reorientation is a key channel through which labour markets adapt to various forms of labour-saving technological change.